 On March 7, 2016, they were taken from Golden Grove Prison in St. Croix, along with 145 other prisoners who were all sent to private prisons in Florida and Arizona.
-The three were sent to Saguaro Correctional Center in Arizona, which is a private prison operated by Corrections Corporation of America (CCA).
-The prison in VI claimed that their Facebook page was raising funds for their escape as rationale for their transfer to the U.S. However, they were taken the day that a Writ of Mandamus was to be heard, detailing the illegality of their continued imprisonment.
+The three were sent to Saguaro Correctional Center in Arizona, which is a private prison operated by Corrections Corporation of America (CCA) now CoreCivic.
+They were taken the day that a Writ of Mandamus was to be heard, detailing the illegality of their continued imprisonment.

-In spring of 2016, a formal and complete complaint was made to the U.N Commission on Human Rights on behalf of the three and "All Others Situated," showing documented proof that the U.S. judiciary has acted in violation of U.S. and international law in order to perpetuate the U.S. systemic racist violation of Human Rights.
-To date, some eight-months later, the prisoners remain held in a private maximum security prison, having gone for the past 46-years from indefinite federal prisoners, to prisoners for lease indefinitely, to indefinite colonial prisoners, and now indefinite private prisoners.
+In spring of 2016, a formal and complete complaint was made to the United Nations Commission on Human Rights on behalf of the three and "All Others Situated," showing documented proof that the U.S. judiciary has acted in violation of U.S. and international law in order to perpetuate the U.S. systemic racist violation of human rights.

 How to Donate

 Instructions for Depositing Money into Inmate Trust via Wachovia Lockbox: